mbabynames search ✿

 Sile Penelope

-The meaning of Sile is "noble and strong"; Penelope is "weaver".
+The meaning of Sile is "youthful"; Penelope is "weaver".
 There is a natural balance between the two.
 The hard P in Penelope gives a clean break after Sile's open vowel ending.

 Sile ends with an open E sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Sile Phoenix